GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/frontend-demo-walkthrough.md

 Click **Ask** and review the result.
 It should look similar to the output below.

-> NOTE: Your results may vary slightly due to the dyanamic nature of Gen AI text completion models.
+> NOTE: Your results may vary slightly due to the dynamic nature of Gen AI text completion models.

 ![Donya Bartle](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/images/genwealth-ui/17-emailresult.png "Donya Bartle")